Woods-Trevin/ChurchConnect/README.md

 ### Backend Tech Used

+#### Flask
+Flask was an easy choice for the backend part of my application.
+The associations are straightforward and you can include those associations on the models you are querying and sending back to the backend.
+The class structure for models and forms were a nice change of pace since most of what I have done before was in Express using functional programming.
+Querying the database was easier than with Express.

 #### Postgres
 Postgres was an easy choice for ChurchConnect server-side framework.
 Postgres allows easy communication between database and the backend server.
 I found it very straightforward to use.